Sumitomo Mitsui Banking Corporation: SMBC branch in Tokyo Disneyland

 Sumitomo Mitsui Banking Corporation is the only bank that has a branch office in Tokyo Disneyland and Tokyo DisneySea.
 The branch is the legacy of Mitsui Bank, which was a member of the Mitsui Group when Oriental Land was established.
 Tokyo Disney Resort project was done by Mitsui Fudosan.

 The branch office in Tokyo DisneySea has an unmanned ATM section called "Nihonbashi Branch Tokyo DisneySea Branch", but staff are still assigned to the "Urayasu Branch Tokyo Disneyland Branch" (store number 593) in Tokyo Disneyland.
 The operating hours follow normal bank operational time.
 It was possible to open an account and no limitation of total handled customers, but now it is limited only to Urayasu citizens and related parties.
 The passbook design and the card design are not different from the one issued by ordinary SMBC's branches and cannot be visually differentiated.
 Previously, the Disneyland branch office also handled foreign currency exchange.

-Note, SMBC is not a participating company nor official sponsor of Tokyo Disney Resort.
-For instance, Disney characters have been used by the Bank of Mitsubishi UFJ as an image character for over half a century since it was adopted by Mitsubishi Bank in 1962.